gnl42/KaiZen-OpenAPI-Editor/README.md

 <img src="http://i.imgur.com/iv49CLn.png" alt="Navigation_to_references" width="400">

 ## Installing KaiZen OpenAPI Editor
-KaiZen OpenAPI Editor requires Java 8 (64-bit) and Eclipse Mars.2 or later.
+KaiZen OpenAPI Editor requires Java 8 (64-bit) and Eclipse Oxygen or later.

 ### Installing from Eclipse Marketplace
 The [Eclipse Marketplace solution](https://marketplace.eclipse.org/content/kaizen-openapi-editor) is the easiest way to install KaiZen Editor into an Eclipse IDE.
 You can drag-and-drop the Install button from the browser into your Eclipse IDE, or use the built-in Eclipse Marketplace Client.